adelplanque/zerofree-livecd/README.md

 ext2/ext4 partitions on a machine.
 This is particularly useful for reducing the export size of a VM.

-It is based on (Minimal Linux Live)[https://github.com/ivandavidov/minimal].
+It is based on [Minimal Linux Live](https://github.com/ivandavidov/minimal).

 How to use ?